Ana1890/adaboostCNN_customized/README.md

 # Requirment

 This code is tested on Python 3.5.4 |Continuum Analytics, Inc.| (default, Aug 14 2017, 13:41:13) [MSC v.1900 64 bit (AMD64)].
-It impalement CNN by Keras Using TensorFlow backend.
+It implements CNN by Keras Using TensorFlow backend.